ericw5134/Traveling_Salesman_Problem/README.md

 Final project for CMPT 125: Intro to Programming II

 ## Summary
-This is an algorithm for solving the Travelling Salesman Problem, written in C++
+This is an algorithm for solving the Travelling Salesman Problem written in C++ with test cases

 ## Installation
 Via https